jdevfullstack-tutorials/display-resolution-review/README.md

 Before the pandemic, I was satisfied with my HP Stream netbook.
-That is just too low in specs and too small screen.
+That is just too low in specs and the screen is, of course, too small screen.
-But during the pandemic,
+But nowadays, during the pandemic, we are forced to do online classes and all work is done through the computer.
-we were forced to do online classes and all work is done through the computer.
+So, this one really matters now.

 First, I simply project the netbook to an external monitor 24" 1080p.
 Then,